 - You will select your choice of meal plan first and then move into the housing contract.

-- Make sure to read through each section carefully as there may be some sections you must complete before moving on to the next.
+- Make sure to read through each section carefully as there may be sections you must complete before moving on to the next.
 There are also options that are not required.

 CONTINUING STUDENT ROOM RESERVATION PROCESS